 Table 10.
 Practical Suggestions Criteria Suggestions Flexibility Universities should design their e-learning systems using course materials with smaller file sizes to ensure quick page loading.
 They should also emphasize the benefits of allowing users to personalize course pages to suit their preferences, making educators feel empowered and students feel valued.
 Each course should include dimensions and supplementary modules to meet individual needs.
 Human-like characters with realistic voices may assist users as needed.
 The course content should encourage increased interaction, with additional features for communication between students and instructors.
 Collaborative teaching methods can be particularly effective when utilizing advanced information technology tools.
 Additionally, specialized multimedia software should be available for students, incorporating various multimedia elements, such as text, design, graphics, videos, and images to convey the intended message effectively.
 Creating interactive multimedia content in virtual learning environments can enhance learner engagement and self-regulated learning.
 The pages' design must allow users to customize certain elements based on their preferences.
 For example, sections like "My Ongoing Tasks," "My Modules for This Week," "My Assignments," "My Weekly Schedule," and "My Class Hours" can be included, or users can have the option to personalize the theme and color of the pages to their liking.
 Assessment Strategies, Interactivity, Feedback and Support Strategies for assessment and measurement should utilize various methods and not rely solely on a specific approach.
 It is crucial to emphasize the role of feedback in improving learning outcomes, making educators feel impactful and students feel supported.
 Providing feedback is one of the essential and fundamental components of online sessions and classes.
 Knowing that the feedback contributes to creating an engaging, motivating, and practical electronic learning experience is necessary if one is an online instructor.
 It is essential to provide continuous and timely feedback throughout the online learning process so students can quickly identify areas where they need to improve their behaviors or skills.
 In this regard, group feedback can also be provided through the design of collaborative exercises, promoting interaction among individuals in an online class.
 The objectives should be clear at the beginning of each instructional course, and there should be objectives designed for teaching and assessment strategies.
 We should communicate defined objectives to students and provide them access to assess their current position and progress throughout the course.
 Collaborative tools within the electronic learning system, such as announcements, emails, chats, and discussions, encourage meaningful interaction among students, and between students and instructors.
 It can facilitate interaction between students and the software (the electronic learning system) as well.
-Numerous strategies can be utilized, such as enabling interaction between instructors, students, and content, providing appropriate feedback on learner performance, and offering necessary information about the learner's progress throughout the course.
-However, there are some points regarding improving the e-learning system, especially in measuring and providing feedback.
+Numerous strategies can be utilized, such as enabling interaction between instructors, student, and ontent, providing appropriate feedback.
 The challenge is that we need to incorporate it into student assessment.
 Primarily, the electronic teaching system is designed to submit assignments.
-At the same time, we can employ oth Accessibility and Reducing Redundancy Allocate more content space to essential elements and avoid heavy graphics that may slow down page loading speed.
+At the same time, we can employ other features, such as tests, surveys, feedback, as well as interaction rooms for receiving feedback from classmates, and consultation rooms with instructors to make learning more effective.
+Providing a platform for group feedback is esse Accessibility and Reducing Redundancy Allocate more content space to essential elements and avoid heavy graphics that may slow down page loading speed.
 Provide diverse pathways for accessing content and activities with which students must engage during the course.
 Use different colors and appropriate graphics to guide and assist students throughout the courses.
 Strategies such as employing different but similar tasks, allowing users to return to initial choices and options, and using error messages or alerts can improve this aspect.